Pascal Kleiman

 Pascal Kleiman (born 19 April 1968) is a French DJ based in Valencia, Spain, who also produced music as DJ RamBam.

 Career

 Born in Toulouse, Kleiman started in the world of music from the explosion of French free radio during the 1980s.
 With his radio program Virus, he showcased independent underground punk and funk with the likes of ESG, Liquid Liquid, and early electronic beats of A Split-Second and Front 242.

 Kleiman studied law in Toulouse, but in 1989, with the revolution of the acid house movement, Kleiman found his calling as a DJ and record producer performing and creating music for the first rave parties in France.
-In 1992, he took on his first artist residency at a nightclub in Madrid called club "Attica".
+Under the name D'Scual, in 1992 he took on his first artist residency at a nightclub in Madrid called club "Attica".
 He soon moved to Valencia in 1993 where he has been playing a few times at N.O.D. alongside Kike Jaen.

 In 1996, he created the record label "UV" to produce alternative artists in the electronic music scene in Valencia, Spain.